lerotsy/collab-TODO/README.md

 - `POST /share_todo_list`: Share a todo list with another user.

 ## Future Enhancements
-We plan to implement a real-time notification system using WebSockets.
-This will allow users to receive immediate updates whenever a shared todo list is modified.
+- I plan to add a real-time notification system.
+This will allow users to receive updates whenever a shared todo list is modified.

-## Contributing
-Contributions are welcome.
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under [Your License Here].

-## Contact
-For any queries or feedback, please contact [Your Contact Information].
+- I am currently working on the frontend aspect of this project using React JS.